 Learning Italian with Cinema

-Mine Vaganti (2010): I love when movies highlight day to day issues.
-Mine Vaganti shows the issue of homosexuality in a rich family of Puglia.
-It is a story about two brothers who are gay but are yet to divulge the same to their families.
-Shot in Lecce, the film shows many sides of the Italian culture and a family obsessed with pasta!!
-Even though the film is shown in the category of a Comedy on Wikipedia, I think it is far from that.
-The sexually frustrated brothers and dramatic overbearing father tells us much more.
+Mine Vaganti is a great movie to watch if you’re learning Italian.
+Shot in the stunning town of Lecce, this film shows how the issues of homosexuality are dealt by a rich Puglian family.
+I love when movies highlight day to day issues.
+Mine Vaganti shows many sides of the Italian culture including a family obsessed with pasta!!
+Even though the film is shown in the category of a Comedy on Wikipedia, I think it is a very serious drama of two sexually frustrated brothers and their dramatic overbearing father.

 Mine Vaganti can be watched on Daily Motion or you can simply check it on Prime if you are in the USA.

 Did you like Catch Me If You Can??
 Oceans Eleven??
 Well I bet you will love this.
 I don’t wish to divulge the plot here but Loro Chi is fabulous and fun!
 Being a fan of both Marco Giallini and Edoardo Leo, I can safely tell you to watch this fabulous film.
 The script and comic timings are perfect so it is impossible NOT to have fun watching this movie!!

 I recommended Loro Chi to several of my friends from my Italian class and they loved it too!
 You can buy the DVD here.

 Mia Madre is a heartwarming story of a mother daughter relationship.
 The plot revolves around present and past memories of the character’s mother as the protagonist handles her mother’s current and past life.
 Mia Madre will leave you teary eyed!

 My Italian teacher recommended me to watch movies by Nanni Moretti and I couldn’t be more grateful.
 Some might find his movies boring but to me they are beautiful and unique.
 Not only is the language slower and simplified but also the scripts are heartwarming and real.
 You can watch Mia Madre on Prime if you’re in the USA.